zendframework/zend-expressive/README.md

 >
 > You can install bookdown globally using `composer global require bookdown/bookdown`.
 If you do
 > this, make sure that `$HOME/.composer/vendor/bin` is on your `$PATH`.

+## Architecture

+Architectural notes are in [NOTES.md](NOTES.md).

+Please see the tests for full information on capabilities.